david-deboer/covid_binned_data/README.md

 * Combined statistical areas
 * National Urban areas

+Additionally, the global data files are binned into Country.
+If the county data are listed in provinces, the provinces supplied are listed.

 Unbinned data are assigned to "9999" to within that state.

 Current data files: